M9Usman/chatapp_frontend/README.md

 - Start new conversations by clicking on users
 - Real-time messaging capabilities
 - Secure logout functionality
+- **Group Chat:** Added group chat functionality in the dashboard screen.
+Users can toggle between one-to-one chat and group chat using a button.
+  - **One-to-One Chat:** Search users by name, send messages (text, emojis, or photos).
+Emoji support is implemented using `emoji-emitter`.
+  - **Group Chat:** Create and delete groups, chat within groups, share photos, or send emojis.
+  - Includes loading animations for chats and typing indicators for a seamless user experience.

 ### 4. Test Environment
 - TestChat page for gateway connection testing